As you can see by the dates, this blog was written in summer

 much to say.
 After getting the luggage, we take time to have a

-beer and talk some more before we head to the Rockies to the town of
+beer.
+Talk some more before we head to the Rockies to the town of

 I only made two bad turns going through Calgary.
 We made a stop

-for grocery before heading west.
+for groceries before heading west.

 stops.
 We can see the Rockies looking ahead.